-Both of these perspectives struck me as terribly egocentric, even when I was a kid.
+Both of these perspectives always struck me as terribly egocentric, even when I was a kid.
 Standing out there on that balcony, looking up at the stars, I usually felt something totally different: I felt my own smallness, my own insignificance.
 Far from being the center of the universe, I am actually just one organism living amidst billions of others (or is it trillions?) on one small planet in one small solar system in one galaxy among billions of others (or is it trillions?).
 My coming and going will make little difference in the vast scheme of things.
 That’s what a starry night tells me.
 And you know what?
 There’s something unexpectedly calming about that.
-If I’m not the center of the universe then in the vast scheme of things my problems can’t be as big as they feel at the moment.
 It’s strangely comforting to have your mind snapped back into reality from time to time because it helps you deal with the world as it really is, rather than as you wish it would be.
 It puts things in perspective for me.

 Like the ancient stargazers who saw lions and tigers and bears in the sky, we are always superimposing order and design where there isn’t any.
 It’s a human trait.
 Everybody does it.
 What we do to the stars we also do to our own lives–we superimpose order and design where there isn’t any at all.
 We look back and see countless experiences blending together to make us precisely who we are today.
 From this perspective looking back, everything seems perfectly arranged to produce who we are now, as if by deliberate design or fate.
 But the appearance of design is an optical illusion produced by the backward glance itself.
 If different things had happened to us along the way, we would have become slightly different people and would thus have viewed those alternate events with the same nostalgic reverence as the original ones.
 That’s just the way memory and human personality work.
 This tendency brings us comfort, of course, which explains its persistence.
 But it’s a quirk of consciousness and shouldn’t be too easily trusted if we are to ever learn to deal with the world as it really is.